top of page

 Baird Creek Restoration

-This restoration project was the first stage of restoration following the Coweeman Headwaters design (16-1668).
-The Lower Columbia Fish Enhancement Group restored natural processes to 1.37 miles of the Coweeman River watershed that was previously degraded by historic splash damming.
-The project focused on Tier 1 habitat with a focus on natural origin, ESA-listed, Lower Columbia Chinook, coho, and steelhead.
-For this phase of the implementation, we focused on the lower four reaches of Baird Creek (BR1-BR4; 0.99 miles), the furthest downstream reach of the Coweeman (CW1; 0.23 miles) and the furthest upstream reach of the Coweeman (CW9; 0.15 miles).
+This restoration project was the first stage of restoration following the Coweeman Headwaters.design The Lower Columbia Fish Enhancement Group restored natural processes to 1.37 miles of the Coweeman River watershed previously degraded by historic splash damming.
+The project focused on critical salmon habitat with a focus on natural origin, ESA-listed, Lower Columbia Chinook, coho, and steelhead.
+For this phase of the implementation, we focused on the four lower reaches of Baird Creek, in addition to the furthest downstream reach of the Coweeman and the furthest upstream reach of the Coweeman.
 In completing this project, we installed 47 instream structures, activated 2.68 acres of floodplain habitat, and revegetated 7.01 acres of riparian area.
-Through this project we refined known restoration techniques and tuned them for utilization throughout the Coweeman watershed.
+Through this project, we refined known restoration techniques and tuned them for utilization throughout the Coweeman watershed.
 Weyerhaeuser was a great partner on the project, donating trees from their RMZs and boulders from local quarries.

 Target Species